Richard Pipes

-Early life
+Early life and education

 Richard Pipes was born in Cieszyn, Poland to an assimilated Jewish family (whose name had originally been spelled "Piepes" in German spelling, which in pronunciation is the same as the Polish spelling "Pipes" His father Marek Pipes was a businessman and a Polish legionnaire during World War I. He was a co-owner of the chocolate factory Dea in Cieszyn, before he moved to Warsaw in 1929.
 During the time Pipes attended the Synagoga Ahawat Tora on Michejda Street.
 By Pipes's own account, during his childhood and youth, he never thought about the Soviet Union; the major cultural influences on him were Polish and German.

-Aged 16, Pipes saw Adolf Hitler at Marszałkowska Street in Warsaw during Hitler's victory tour after the Invasion of Poland.
+Aged sixteen, Pipes saw Adolf Hitler at Marszałkowska Street in Warsaw during Hitler's victory tour after the Invasion of Poland.
 The Pipes family fled occupied Poland in October 1939 and arrived in the United States in July 1940, after seven months passing through Italy.

 Pipes became a naturalized citizen of the United States in 1943 while serving in the United States Army Air Corps.
 He was educated at Muskingum College, Cornell University, and Harvard University.
 In October 1944, Pipes was sent to Camp Ritchie, Maryland, to receive training in psychological warfare.